 The accompanying schedule of expenditures of federal awards and state financial assistance is presented on the modified accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), State of Florida Chapter 10.650, Rules of the Auditor General, and the Florida Executive Office of the Governor's State Projects Compliance Supplement.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), State of Florida Chapter 10.650, Rules of the Auditor General, and the Department of Financial Services' State Projects Compliance Supplement.
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the basic financial statements.